-Khloe Terae Flaunts Nearly Bare Booty While Wearing Suede And Fur: ‘Noire Bunny’
+Khloe Terae Flaunts Nearly Bare Booty While Wearing Suede And Fur: 'Noire Bunny'

 Instagram model Khloe Terae wowed her 2.6 million social media followers with her most recent update on Wednesday afternoon.
 The athletic blonde opted to go with a slightly naughtier look than she has showcased in the recent past, and rocked an all-black ensemble that got pulses racing.
 The sultry share garnered over 18,000 likes in less than a day after going live.

-Khloe – seemingly jokingly – geotagged herself in the mountains, but the rustic environment in which she was photographed appeared to verify that location.
+Khloe -- seemingly jokingly -- geotagged herself in the mountains, but the rustic environment in which she was photographed appeared to verify that location.
 She posed on an outdoor cement patio, which was attached to a wood-paneled building lined with a short wall constructed from organically stacked pieces of rough stone.
-She stood on one foot and leaned forward toward a section of sliding glass doors, resting her palms against the glass for stability.
+She stood on one leg and leaned forward toward a section of sliding glass doors, resting her palms against the glass for stability.

 Her extended left leg created a striking diagonal line across the lower half of the image, leading up to a tantalizing view of her rounded derriere.
-She bent her right leg in front of her and rested the corresponding ankle against her left knee, which revealed the bright crimson soles of her suede, over-the-knee boots with towering stiletto heels.
+She bent her right leg in front of her and rested the corresponding ankle against her left knee, revealing the bright crimson soles of her suede, over-the-knee boots with towering stiletto heels.

 Khloe tagged photographer Joe Damaso from Top Talent Events for the exquisite imagery, as well as crediting a team of stylists and designers who helped create her spectacular look.

-A post from earlier this winter and covered by The Inquisitr initiated an elated response from Khloe’s admirers.
-The gorgeous model stripped down to nothing but a few flowers in her long, blond hair and spread her legs at the edge of an infinity swimming pool overlooking a vast expanse of sea and sky.
-Her pose displayed her stunning physique and impressive flexibility, as well as giving an ample glimpse of the utopian environment.
+A post from earlier this winter and covered by The Inquisitr initiated an elated response from Khloe's admirers.
+The gorgeous model stripped down to nothing but a few flowers in her long, blond hair and spread her legs at the edge of an infinity swimming pool which overlooked a vast expanse of sea and sky.
+The snap displayed her stunning physique and impressive flexibility, as well as giving an ample glimpse of the utopian environment.
 She made a cheeky comment in the caption related to the view, which drove fans wild.